supremeimposter/My-Vault/TheoryOfComputation/Regular Languages and Finite Automata/Deterministic Finite Automata.md

 - The two DFAs are constructed on the same alphabet $\Sigma$
 - In Product construction of two DFAs, every state is an ordered pair of states.
 - More than 2 DFAs can be run in parallel.
+- Product automata does not guarantee minimal DFA.

 > [!question]
 > Why running states in parallel (one state at a time) is better than blind cross product?

 > [!example]